 "The recall involves 134 models of Kidde fire extinguishers manufactured between January 1, 1973 and August 15, 2017, including models that were previously recalled in March 2009 and February 2015,” CPSC said in the recall notice.
 “The extinguishers were sold in red, white and silver, and are either ABC- or BC-rated.”

 More Than 37 Million Fire Extinguishers Recalled After Fatality: ABC News Video

 Model numbers on recalled fire extinguishers are printed on the device’s labeling.
 For units made in 2007 or later, the manufacture date is a 10 digit code printed on the side of the cylinder near the bottom.
 Digits 5-9 represent the day and year of manufacture in DDDYY format.

 Date codes for recalled extinguishers made from January 2, 2012, to August 15, 2017 are 00212 through 22717.
 For units produced before 2007, a date code is not printed on the fire extinguisher, CPSC said.

 Do I Have a Kidde Fire Extinguisher Recall Lawsuit?

 The Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Kidde fire extinguisher recall lawsuits.
 We are handling individual litigation nationwide and currently accepting new personal injury and property damage cases in all 50 states.

-Free Case Evaluation: Again, if you were injured, died, or had property damage as the result of a defective fire extinguisher, you should contact our law firm immediately.
-You may be entitled to a settlement by filing a suit and we can help.
+Again, if you suffered an injury or had property damage from a recalled Kidde fire extinguisher, you should contact our law firm immediately.
+You may be entitled to a settlement by filing a suit and our lawyers can help.